gp-seminar-series/gp-seminar-series.github.io/instructions.md

 Seminars take place on **{{ site.default_day }} at {{ site.default_time }}** on Zoom, and are also livestreamed on YouTube.

 - **Zoom**.
 Please register in advance by signing up for our mailing list using the [registration link](/registration).
 The Zoom link will be sent in the weekly email.
 - **YouTube**.
-Seminars can be accessed at the YouTube channel (no registration required), which also includes past recorded seminars.
+Seminars can be accessed at the [YouTube channel](/youtube) (no registration required), which also includes past recorded seminars.

 # Format

-- Seminars are traditionally 45 to 50 minutes long, with 10 to 15 minutes for questions and discussion.
+- Seminars are traditionally 45 to 50 minutes long, with 10 to 15 minutes for questions, followed by an open-ended discussion.
 - Questions can be asked via the Zoom chat, and are usually answered by the speaker during the discussion period, lead by the moderators.

 # Contact